 “How heavily it rained.
 It was as though the weather could not stop itself.
 Rain fell from a liquid sky like pellets of broken silver, battering against the buildings and the pavements, falling so suddenly and heavily that the earth did not have time to drink it in.
 Water spilled off the streets and the gardens, running in long furious ropes into the rivers and the sea.
 As Katherine closed the door of the church hall behind her, the rain hammered on it as though it wanted to get it.”

 This is a novel takes you on a journey back and forth from time-period to time-period to deliver a well-concocted story.
-As an avid reader I left each sitting in an ethereal trance thinking of some of the utter beauty of the English language displayed by the author.
-Michele was able to deeply stir my emotions and let my imagination run freely with her writing even if for the majority of the time it was a somber reality at best.
-From the beginning until the end you have the sense that a black cloud is hovering over the family as they are filled with absorption, deceit, mystery, and despondency.
-Any sunny breaks are swiftly followed by more ominous clouds which seems rather symbolic in reflecting the state of Ireland at the specified time.
+As an avid reader I left each sitting in a beautiful trance thinking of some of the ways the author displayed the English language.
+She was able to stir my emotions and let my imagination run freely with her writing even if for the majority of the time it was a somber reality at best.
+From the beginning, until the end you have the sense that a black cloud is hovering over the family as they are filled with absorption, deceit, mystery, and despondency.
+Any sunny breaks are swiftly followed by more ominous dark clouds which seems rather symbolic in reflecting the state of Ireland at the specified time.
 Sure, with all the conflicts between the Protestant Loyalists and the Catholic Republicans that feeling is a given, but without that important aspect in this story you still feel an aura of disarray within the Bedford family.

 “He does not exist in her mind.
 He is real.
 Her marriage to him does not exist in her mind, but comes from real things.
 Has always come from real things.
 It is more than love, is it not?
 It is the sweet pattern of compromise.
 It is love and more than love.
 She has suspected this.
 Suspected it long before her illness ever distilled her.”